Aravind-Vallabhaneni/happinbackend/README.md

 ## Building & Running

-To build or run the project, use one of the following tasks:
+To build or run the project, use one of the following tasks: (Note: Use Prod_main branch for local purposes)

 | Task                          | Description                                                          |
 | -------------------------------|---------------------------------------------------------------------- |